Creating Accessible Math Equations

 1. Equation Editor

-2. Write an equation or formula
+2. Write an Equation or Formula

 Canvas

-1. The Math Editor can be used for basic mathematical formatting for introductory math courses or for more advanced mathematical text for higher-level math courses.
+1. The Equation Editor can be used for basic mathematical formatting for introductory math courses or for more advanced mathematical text for higher-level math courses.
 Both students and instructors have access to the editor.
 For more help, view the following resource documents:

 Blackboard